Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

-If you’re married to a U.S. citizen or lawful permanent resident and you live in Pennsylvania — Allentown, Bethlehem, Easton, Philadelphia, Reading, the Lehigh Valley, anywhere in the state — there’s a clear legal path to a green card.
-But “clear” doesn’t mean “simple.”
-Marriage-based immigration is the most scrutinized family category USCIS handles, and Pennsylvania couples routinely lose months (and sometimes their case) over avoidable mistakes.
+If you are married to a U.S. citizen or lawful permanent resident and you live in Pennsylvania — Allentown, Bethlehem, Easton, Philadelphia, Reading, the Lehigh Valley, anywhere in the state — there is a clear legal path to a green card.
+But "clear" does not mean "simple."
+Marriage-based immigration is the most scrutinized family category USCIS handles, and Pennsylvania couples routinely lose months, and sometimes their entire case, over avoidable mistakes.
+If you have been searching for an "immigration lawyer near me" since the day you got engaged or married, that instinct is right — this is exactly the kind of case where local representation pays for itself.

 This is the complete guide we use with our own clients.
-By the time you’re done reading, you’ll know which of the two filing routes applies to you, what every step costs, how long it actually takes in 2026, and the Pennsylvania-specific pitfalls we see most often.
+By the time you are done reading, you will know which of the two filing routes applies to you, what every step costs, how long it actually takes in 2026, and the Pennsylvania-specific pitfalls we see most often.
+It is the same walkthrough we give couples who come in for a consultation with an immigration lawyer in Allentown PA, just in long-form so you can study it before you decide what to do.

-If you’d rather have us handle the whole thing, our marriage-based green card service is a flat fee.
+If you would rather have us handle the whole thing, our marriage-based green card service is a flat fee.
 No hourly billing surprises.

 The Two Paths: Adjustment of Status vs. Consular Processing

-Before anything else, you need to know which lane you’re in.
-There are only two:
+Before anything else, you need to know which lane you are in.
+There are only two.

-Adjustment of Status (AOS) is for spouses who are already physically inside the United States and were lawfully admitted (had an inspection at a port of entry — even a single tourist visa or border crossing usually counts).
+Adjustment of Status (AOS) is for spouses who are already physically inside the United States and were lawfully admitted — meaning they had an inspection at a port of entry, even a single tourist visa or border crossing usually counts.
 If this is you, you stay in the U.S. for the entire process and never need to leave for a consular interview.

-Consular Processing is for spouses who are outside the United States, or who are inside the U.S. but cannot adjust status (most commonly because they entered without inspection).
-If this is you, you’ll attend a green card interview at the U.S. embassy or consulate in your home country.
+Consular Processing is for spouses who are outside the United States, or who are inside the U.S. but cannot adjust status, most commonly because they entered without inspection.
+If this is you, you will attend a green card interview at the U.S. embassy or consulate in your home country.

 A quick test: